Here's How to Volunteer in Dallas This Holiday Season

 White Rock Lake in East Dallas has long been one of the best places in the city to retreat into nature.
-Help keep the lake and its parks and trails clean by volunteering with For the Love of the Lake every second Saturday of the month for spruce-up initiatives along the shore and in the lake (bring your own canoe or kayak or use one of the nine vessels owned by FTLOTL as part of their Padillac program).
+Help keep the lake, parks, and trails clean by volunteering with For the Love of the Lake every second Saturday of the month for spruce-up initiatives along the shore and in the lake (bring your own canoe or kayak or use one of the nine vessels owned by FTLOTL as part of their Padillac program).
 You can even team up with a group from work, church, or another outside organization to ensure a slice of the beach stays beautiful all year long via Adopt-A-Shoreline.

 The Trinity River Audubon Center hosts Habitat Work Days most third Saturdays, where you can clear and expand existing trails, remove invasive species, or work to restore prairie, forest, and wetland habitats for local critters.
 They also need volunteers to work the front desk, become Eco Investigations Program Docents, and perform daily maintenance tasks such as sweeping decks, dusting the exhibit hall, or putting together educational packets.